 At the same time, it is important to integrate and streamline the digital workflow.
 You can use many tools to achieve your goals – therefore, product onboarding specialists must learn digital tools and go in line with the digital workflow.

 You can improve productivity across multiple platforms and tools.
-Productivity, primarily, depends on how well your users use different tools.
+Further, productivity, primarily, depends on how well your users use different tools.
 So, your product onboarding strategy must employ several tools instead of just one.

 Each customer is of great value to your company.
 Product onboarding requires you to successfully demonstrate your product features to customers, allow them to understand the usability, utility, and functions of the product.
-It is up to you and based on your strategy in SaaS, how you engage with your customers.
+Also, it is up to you, and based on your strategy in SaaS, how you engage with your customers.
+52

 So much so, product onboarding is an essential component of your product adoption process by your customers.
 You must focus on product design – which we have already explained in detail in this article.
 Lastly, you must measure the progress and get feedback from your users or customers so that you know the satisfaction level of your customers, their needs, requirements, as well as making changes according to the feedback.